Defense Acquisition University

-The Defense Acquisition University (DAU) is a corporate university of the United States Department of Defense offering "acquisition, technology, and logistics" (AT&L) training to military and Federal civilian staff and Federal contractors.
-DAU is headquartered in Fort Belvoir, Virginia, and is accredited by the American Council on Education (ACE), International Association for Continuing Education and Training (IACET) and the Council on Occupational Education (COE).
+The Warfighting Acquisition University (WarU) (formerly Defense Acquisition University (DAU)) is a corporate university of the United States Department of Defense offering "acquisition, technology, and logistics" (AT&L) training to military and Federal civilian staff and Federal contractors.
+WarU is headquartered in Fort Belvoir, Virginia, and is accredited by the American Council on Education (ACE), International Association for Continuing Education and Training (IACET) and the Council on Occupational Education (COE).

 History

 The University Charter was created in October 1991 by Department of Defense (DoD) Directive 5000.57.
 Originally a loose consortium of existing training commands, DAU worked to standardize the training courses and establish mechanisms that allowed for centralized management of training funds for the DoD workforce.

 In the late 1990s, the consortium arrangement was replaced by a centralized structure, more like that of a corporate university.
 By 2014, DAU had grown to the point of graduating 181,970 students.

+Defense Acquisition University (DAU) was renamed Warfighting Acquisition University (WarU) in November 2025 as part of Defense Secretary Hegseth's acquisition transformation initiative.

 Leadership

 DAU was headed by a Commandant until the year 2000 when it became a civilian institution, and since then the chief executive position has the title "President."
 DAU's Commandants and Presidents have included William L. Vincent (1991–1993), Claude M. Bolton (1993–1996), Richard A. Black (1996–1997), Leonard Vincent (1997–1999), Frank J. Anderson (1999–2010), Katrina McFarland (2011–2012), James P. Woolsey (2013–2024), and Bilyana Anderson (2024–Present).
+Bilyana Anderson oversaw the transition of DAU to WarU under Secretary Hegseth's acquisition transformation initiative and became the first president of WarU.